kdoore/1335GitBook/typed-variables.md

 ### Composite Data Types

-Composite-type values refer to more complex data-types like arrays and objects; the memory-size required storing the data elements for complex variables, is not as easy for the system to determine when the program is being compiled, so a variable of this type actually refers to the memory-address of the starting location in memory where the data is stored.
+Composite-type values refer to more complex data-types like arrays and objects; the memory-size required storing the data elements for complex variables, is not as easy for the system to determine when the program is being compiled.
+For this reason, a variable of this type actually refers to the memory-address of the starting location in memory where the data is stored.
+If the reference-variable does not contain a valid memory address, then it has a value of 'null'.
 Typically the remainder of the data is stored in adjacent memory locations.
-For an array or string, the   Composite-type variables are commonly called `reference` data types, these include Array, ArrayList, String, and custom Class-Objects.  `Reference` variables `refer` to a location in memory where the data is stored.
+Composite-type variables are commonly called `reference` data types, these include Array, ArrayList, String, and custom Class-Objects.  `Reference` variables `refer` to a location in memory where the data is stored.

 ### Primitive vs. Reference Data-types: Function Parameters